dmarcus-wire/solar-flare-prediction/README.md

     name: python
 ```

-## Configure a Pod to Use a Volume for Storage
+## Create a Pod to Use a Volume for Storage

 A Container's file system lives only as long as the Container does.
 So when a Container terminates and restarts, filesystem changes are lost.
 For more consistent storage that is independent of the Container, you can use a Volume. (source)[https://kubernetes.io/docs/tasks/configure-pod-container/configure-volume-storage/]